-All students are eligible to membership as actives or associates, which membership includes special privileges in the City Association.
+All students of any Department of the University are eligible to membership as actives or associates, which membership includes special privileges in the City Association.

-The rooms of the Association are located in one of the Buildings of the University.

-A Students' Prayer-meeting is maintained by the Association and every effort exerted to promote Christian character and morality.
+The Association's headquarters are in one of the buildings of the University.
+Bible and Mission Classes are maintained by the Association throughout the University year, and every effort is exerted to promote Christian character and morality.

-There will be a committee on hand at the opening of the session to welcome new students, and a reception by the Association will be given early in the session.
+A committee will be on hand at the opening of the session to welcome new students to the University, and will also be glad to render assistance in the way of securing comfortable rooms, boarding houses, etc., and to extend any other courtesies possible.

-All young men who intend to enter the University are cordially invited to address the officer named below, who will be only too glad to render any assistance within his power, and, on arriving in the city, are requested to make themselves known as soon as possible.
+All young men who intend to enter the University are cordially invited to share in the privileges of the Association, and to address the officer named below, who will be glad to furnish any information desired regarding the Association and its work, and to render any assistance in his power.
+Upon arriving in the city, students are requested to make themselves known to the Y. M. C. A. officers as soon as possible.